ncp-ph/ec2dhis2docker/README.md

 # ec2dhis2docker
 AWS EC2 t2.micro instance on Ubuntu18.04 64bit and DHIS2+PostgreSQL
-(Tested on Virtualbox and other OS with Docker)
+Tested on: Virtualbox, AWS Linux and CentOS with Docker

 1. Launch a t2.micro (or better) EC2 with Ubuntu 18.04 OS 64bit
 2. Login to the instance using your SSH Client
 3. Then: sudo apt update
-4. Then: sudo apt upgrade
+4. Then: sudo apt upgrade -y
-5. Then lastly: sudo apt install docker docker-compose
+5. Then: sudo apt install docker docker-compose -y
-6. Pull this repository upon logging in on SSH (Default is /home/ubuntu/) and execute: sudo docker-compose up -d
+6. Clone this repository: sudo git clone https://github.com/dhec/ec2dhis2docker.git
+7. Go to the directory: cd ec2dhis2docker
+8. Then execute: sudo docker-compose up -d ( sudo docker-compose -f dhis2-core.yml for dhis2-core version )
-7. Wait until containers are up (takes < 5 minutes)
+9. Wait until containers are up (takes < 5 minutes for dhis-web and ~10 minues for dhis-core)
-8. Go to http://<public_ip> and login with these credentials: admin/district
+10. Go to http://<public_ip_address> and login with these credentials: admin/district

+Note:
-Note: any changes on the site is saved on 'datadb' folder which is on the same directory as this repository
+a. any changes on the site is saved on 'datadb' folder which is on the same directory as this repository
+b. by default, the dhis2-web or lightweight version is configured on the docker-compose.yml file, if you want to use the core version make sure that your EC2 instance is at least t2.small or higher